ahmadrosid/ideaflow/README.md

 ## What is this?

-This repository is an example how to use ollama in Laravel application.
+This repository is an example project on how to use Ollama in a Laravel application.

 Read the tutorial for this [here](https://ahmadrosid.com/blog/ollama-laravel).